carpentries/instructor-training/_episodes/01-welcome.md

 ## A Brief Overview of the Carpentries

-Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Program of the Carpentries.
+Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Programs of the Carpentries.
 Together, they comprise communities of volunteer researchers, educators, and more who develop lessons and teach two day workshops on basic computing and data skills for researchers.
 Software Carpentry focuses on helping researchers develop foundational